Alton Memorial Hospital Trivia Night Benefits Heart Walk

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Admission is $15 per person for tables of up to 10 people.
+Admission is $15 per person for tables of fewer than eight people, and $120 per table for teams of 8-10 people.
 To reserve your table, call Mary Mulrean at 618-463-7345 or e-mail MKM3394@bjc.org.
 Checks should be made payable to the American Heart Association.

-The Heart Walk is the American Heart Association’s national campaign to get America moving.
+The Heart Walk, which starts and ends at Busch Stadium, is the American Heart Association’s national campaign to get America moving.
 The Heart Walk is a non-competitive walk that celebrates those who have made lifestyle changes and encourages many more to take the pledge to live healthier lifestyles while raising the dollars needed to fund life-saving research and education about heart health.

-“There’s nothing better than a fun night out while also raising money for a great cause,” says Dave Whaley, senior coordinator of Public Relations at AMH, who draws up the questions and serves as emcee.

-“The St. Louis area is known for popularizing trivia nights, and I just think it’s a great way to spend a winter evening.
-I know a lot of people don’t think they will know a lot of the answers.
-But if you have a team filled with family and friends, there’s a good chance someone else at the table will know.”

 More like this: